My Wheels — Chapter 8

 Joe Morgan WeekendCincinnati got a new statue Saturday.
 There was a big unveiling ceremony with an estimated 3,000 people in attendance.
 Most of those 3,000 people were standing directly in front of me.
 I’d heard of the planned unveiling some time ago and probably even considered attending some time ago.
 But it never really made it onto my agenda until Friday night.

 The statue is of Joe Morgan, second baseman of the Big Red Machine.
-If you didn’t already know that, I’m not sure I even want you reading this but maybe you just forgot so here’s a little refresher.
+If you didn’t already know that, I’m not sure I even want you reading this, but maybe you just forgot, so here’s a little refresher.
 The Big Red Machine was the remarkable Cincinnati Reds team of the 1970s.
-Between 1970 and 1976 they won their division five times, their league four times, and the World Series twice.
+Between 1970 and 1976, they won their division five times, their league four times, and the World Series twice.
 Those World Series wins were back to back in 1975 and 1976.
 In both of those years, Joe Morgan was the National League MVP.
-So seeing a statue of him unveiled would certainly be a cool thing but, on the other hand, I didn’t think it cool enough to fight a crowd to see something I could probably have all to myself on most afternoons in a month or so.
+So seeing a statue of him unveiled would certainly be a cool thing, but on the other hand, I didn’t think it cool enough to fight a crowd to see something I could probably have all to myself on most afternoons in a month or so.

 Then, on Friday, I’m out playing trivia with the Reds game on TV.
 It’s live trivia so the TV sound is off.
-It is the start of a Joe Morgan weekend and there is a pregame ceremony.
+It is the start of a Joe Morgan weekend, and there is a pregame ceremony.
 I’m watching it out of the corner of my eye and eventually realize that, one by one, Joe’s old teammates are trotting out on the field.
 Soon the entire Big Red Machine starting lineup is there.
 The most astonishing thing about this is that it includes Pete Rose who has been banned for life from participating in any aspect of Major League Baseball.
 He was being permitted on the field so that Joe’s celebration could be complete.
 Seeing the Great Eight, as that group was called, was cool enough to justify dealing with a crowd.

 Joe Morgan WeekendJoe Morgan WeekendJoe Morgan WeekendSo I fought the crowd and the crowd won.
 My resolve to go wasn’t nearly as strong when I woke up as when I went to bed.
 I alternately talked myself into and out of going until it reached the now-or-never point.
 It once again sunk in that seeing the Great Eight together just might not ever happen again.
 I left home with just enough time to get there before the unveiling.
 The first picture is what I saw when I arrived.
 The second is what I saw after I had worked myself to the other side of the crowd.
 When things actually started, I realized that, not only were all those heads between me and the speakers, so was the tent.
 I had incorrectly assumed they would be in an open space to the left.
 I could, every once in a while, see one of the speakers under the tent covering and over the bobbing heads and I’ve included a picture of Joe to prove it.